…has changed its name to Waking Patriots

 In 2017 I determined that, knowing as much about our world as I do, I needed to step up and be a messenger.
 Making music started to become a kids game, but I didn’t want stop (and I still don’t).
 I realized that I can speak out through my music, and that I must.
 That is when I began to struggle with the lack of purpose behind the name I had chosen many years prior.
-(Besides, plastic is one of the problems in our world.)
+(Besides, plastic is one of the many problems in our world.)
 Since I had already released my first album under White Plastiq so long ago, I knew there could be consequences to changing my artist name.
 So as I always do, I researched it.
-Of course my conclusion, based on what I had found, was that I had better stick with the name I had, it wouldn’t be worth the effort to change it, and the band name doesn’t really matter that much anyway, right?
+Of course my initial conclusion, based on what I had found, was that I had better stick with the name I had, it wouldn’t be worth the effort to change it, and the band name doesn’t really matter that much anyway, right?
 But still I revisited the idea several times since then only to repeat the process of researching and settling on keeping it.

 The Music Industry

 Finally, in 2020, I thought deeply about where I fit in society as an artist.
-Over the years I’ve learned so much about the giant record labels, the heavy drug pushing, MK Ultra, the intertwined Satanism, the human trafficking, the CIA initiatives and sociological operatives involved, that my view of the music industry has mostly reduced to disgust, at best.
+Over the years I’ve learned so much about the giant record labels, the heavy drug pushing, MK Ultra, the intertwined Satanism, the human trafficking, the CIA initiatives and sociological operatives involved, that my view of the music industry has now mostly reduced to disgust, at best.
 You can hear it in the lyrics of most of the popular songs.
-Even some of my greatest influencers appear to me to be likely heavily involved in the forementioned sins.
+Even some of my greatest influencers appear to me to be likely heavily involved in some the aforementioned sins.
 I want nothing to do with it.

 So with vague messaging where people are free to think what they want to think about your message, what do you get?
 A vague audience.
 Even with the release of America (which I thought was very highly literal), I found that people with views in direct opposition with mine identified with my songs, claiming there were spot on.
 I thought, “How is that possible?”
 I was referring to pretty specific corruption, dropping names like Rockefeller, Rothschild and Henry Kissinger, which upon a little research (I thought) should take one right to the rabbit hole or at least turn people away, saying “Oh, White Plastiq is just a conspiracy theorist.”
 I was wrong.
 Fans even felt I expressed and shared their grievances against Trump, which I do not (not that I fully trust Trump either, but for the most part I don’t see him as much of a problem—certainly not enough to refer to him in a bad light in any of my songs).